 The Del Favero Reading Room is a light and airy space overlooking Radcliffe Square divided into sixteen study bays with power connections for students' laptops and WiFi availability.
 It is linked to the ground floor Smith Reading Room by a spiral staircase.
 The Hulme Library comprises the modern history, politics and geography collections and the Stallybrass Memorial Library is a specialised law library.

 Each library has computers with internet access and colour printing, scanning and photocopying facilities.
 There are also computers in the HCR and dedicated college computing rooms in Staircase XV and Frewin Hall, both with colour printing facilities.

 There is wireless internet access in all public areas of the college and network connections are available in all study bedrooms.

 Brasenose has its own sports ground near the college with soccer, rugby and cricket pitches - including a cricket pavilion - and a well-equipped boathouse on the river.

-The college has a strong sporting tradition and its rugby and rowing teams are particularly renowned.
+The college has a healthy sporting tradition.
 On the more recreational side of sport, the Junior Common Room (JCR) rents out four punts in the summer and a croquet set for use in the New Quad.